Bondage pornography

-Bondage pornography is the depiction of sexual bondage or other BDSM activities using photographs, stories, films or drawings.
+Bondage pornography, also referred to as bondage erotica is the depiction of sexual bondage or other BDSM activities using photographs, stories, films or drawings.
 Though often described as pornography, the genre involves the presentation of bondage fetishism or BDSM scenarios and does not necessarily involve the commonly understood pornographic styles.
-In fact, the genre is primarily interested with the presentation of a bondage scene and less with depictions of sexuality, such as nudity or sex scenes, which may be viewed as a distraction from the aesthetics and eroticism of the sex scenario itself.

-Historically, most subjects of bondage imagery have been women, and the genre has been criticized for promoting misogynistic attitudes and violence against women.

-Magazines and comics
+The genre often prioritizes the aesthetics of physical restraint over explicit depictions of sexual acts or nudity.

+History

 Before 1970s

 In the early 20th century, bondage imagery was available through "detective magazines", and comic books often featured characters being tied up or tying others up, particularly in "damsel in distress" plots.

 There were also a number of dedicated fetish magazines which featured images of fetishism and bondage.
 The first of such magazines in the United States was Bizarre, first published in 1946 by fetish photographer John Willie (the phallic pseudonym of John Coutts), who developed the concept in the 1920s.
 Willie was able to avoid controversy in censorship through careful attention to guidelines and the use of humor.
-Publication of Bizarre was suspended completely from 1947 to 1951 because of post-War paper shortages.
-By 1956 Willie was ready to give up the magazine, and in that year he sold it to someone described only as R.E.B., who published six more issues before Bizarre finally folded in 1959.

-Willie is better remembered for his Sweet Gwendoline comic strips, in which Gwendoline is drawn as a rather naïve blonde "damsel in distress", with ample curves, who is unfortunate enough to find herself tied up in scene after scene by the raven-haired dominatrix and the mustachioed villain "Sir Dystic D'Arcy".
-She is rescued and also repeatedly tied up (though for benevolent reasons) by secret agent U-69 (censored to U89 in some editions).
-The comic strips were published largely in the 1950s and 60s.
-The story was published as a piecemeal serial, appearing usually two pages at a time in several different magazines over the years.
+Willie is better remembered for his Sweet Gwendoline comic strips.The comic strips were published largely in the 1950s and 60s.